Steven-Liu2020/vim-config/README.md

 2.provide color plugin molokai.vim in auto-vim/colors/
 3.provide mark plugin in vmb format, that need to install by vim xxx.vmb and run :so%
-4.the contents in auto-vim is local already install pulgins, it equals to your ~/.vim/

-you can copy the contents in the vimrc to your .vimrc to enable
+4.provide vim-gutentags, fzf, airline, nerdtree, tagbar plugs

+How to use:
+1.copy the contents of .vimrc to your home dir ~/ 2.unzip the vim-plug.zip, copy the .vim in it to your home dir ~/